valeriangalliat/blog/2019/03/macos-high-sierra-msi-h110m-pro-d-skylake-nvidia-pascal.md

 ### Setup the BIOS

-1. Go into the BIOS settings, for me by spamming the `<Del>` key on boot.
+1. Go into the BIOS settings, for me by spamming the <kbd>Delete</kbd> key on boot.
 1. Reset the BIOS form whatever custom settings were there, for my by going in "Save &amp; Exit" and selecting "Restore Defaults".
 1. In "Overclocking", "CPU Features", make sure "Intel VT-D Tech" is